About Our Services

 Our Program

-Phase I: Recovery provides participants a safe place to explore the decisions that created vulnerability in their lives and help them change in those areas.
-They are able to focus entirely on their challenges and building the tools that will help them manage their trauma triggers for the rest of their lives.
+Recovery: The Recovery phase provides participants a safe place to explore the decisions that created vulnerability in their lives and help them change in those areas.
+They can focus entirely on their challenges and build the tools that will help them manage their trauma triggers for the rest of their lives.

-During this first phase, a participant can expect to build safety, do addiction treatment, improve physical and mental health and engage in a variety of life and job skills with a focus on PATTERNS of self care.
+During this Recovery phase, a participant can expect to build safety, participate in addiction treatment, improve physical and mental health, and engage in a variety of life and job skills with a focus on PATTERNS of self-care.

 Programming and services are unique to the needs of each individual and include, but are not limited to:

-• Non-traditional therapeutic programming (equine coaching, writer’s workshop, music, art and crafts)
+- Non-traditional therapeutic programming (writer’s workshop, music, art and crafts)